 While I was deployed, my husband had moved to his next assignment.
 Instead of coming home to one of those amazing homecomings, I came home to a nearly empty airport, got my luggage, and waited for my friend to pick me up.
 (She was late because she decided to make a sign and lost track of time.)
 My husband couldn’t be there for my arrival.
 He had moved all our stuff to the next place and left behind my clothes and a handful of carefully selected items.

 It is easy for me to make a list on paper and see the reasons I should leave the military behind.
 Two weeks later we were finally reunited, but just for a week.
 I went to visit him for Thanksgiving, but I still had one more month until we were finally stationed together at the same location.
 Being separated while deployed was hard, but the fact that the separation continued after coming home may have been the hardest part.

-Now six years later I am happy to have left the military behind and started this new adventure.
+Now six years later I am happy to have left the Air Force behind and started this new adventure.
 It isn’t always easy, but it is always worth it.

 WANT TO READ MORE?

 Photo Credits: Amanda Huffman and Unsplash